raspberrypilearning/build-a-buggy/en/step_4.md

 The first step is to place your motors into the chassis.

 --- task ---
 Place your motors inside the box, in roughly the position that you would like them to sit.
 Then use a pen to mark the place where the motors' axle will need to pass through the walls of the box.
+Make sure you are giving your wheels enough room to spin around.
 ![chassis-1](images/chassis-1.jpg)
 --- /task ---